FRIDA-official/FRIDA-pension/docs/FRIDA_PensionInformation_OA3/description_en.md

 <p>This UML diagram describes the relationship between the client and the two platforms.
 He interacts with the DRI portal to calculate his pension.
 The DRI platform then queries the contracts via the customer platform.
 In addition to that, the customer is able to configure the visible contracts via the customer platform.</p>

+## Security
+### Data in Transit
+When information is transmitted via communications networks, there is a risk of unauthorized interception or unauthorized manipulation of information.
+To ensure the confidentiality and integrity of the information, appropriate measures must be taken to secure the transmission.
+FRIDA uses the recommendations and the minimum standard according to the German Federal Office for Information Security (BSI), as defined here: https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/CloudComputing/SecurityRecommendationsCloudComputingProviders.pdf and https://www.bsi.bund.de/DE/Themen/Oeffentliche-Verwaltung/Mindeststandards/TLS-Protokoll/TLS-Protokoll_node.html

+Accordingly, the following minimum standards apply to communication:
+* TLS > 1.2 in combination with Perfect Forward Secrecy (PFS).
+ * Older TLS or SSL versions must not be used
+ * Use of HTTP Strict Transport Security (HSTS) is recommended
+* Authentication using OpenID Connect 1.0 (OIDC) and authorization using OAuth 2.0
+ * For single page applications or native mobile applications: Authorization Code Grant with PKCE
+ * Web applications with the ability to securely store passwords (client secret): Authorization Code Grant and optional PKCE
+ * The Implicit Grant is not recommended
+ * The Password Grant must not be used

+### Data at Rest
+At Data at Rest, data must be securely stored and processed according to the following criteria:
+* Encryption
+* Data protection
+* Data backup
+* Deletion and destruction

+Here the guidelines of the BSI can be used: https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/IT-Grundschutz-Bausteine/Bausteine_Download_Edition_node.html

 ## Query Contracts
 <img style="width:100%; height: auto;" src="FRIDA_PensionInformation_OA3/resources/Query_contracts.png">
 <p>Before starting any calculation the user has to decide which contracts he wants to make accessible to the DRI on the customer portal.